mbeps/Adults_Income_Prediction/README.md

 ```

 ## 3. **Run the Project**
-After setting up the environment and installing all dependencies, navigate to the project's root directory and run the main application script.
+After setting up the environment and installing all dependencies, navigate to the project's root directory and run the main notebook.

----

-Note: Adjust the specific steps, commands, or any other requirements based on the nature of your project or any additional configurations that might be needed.
+> Note: Adjust the specific steps, commands, or any other requirements based on the nature of your project or any additional configurations that might be needed.